-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to uk corporation tax and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries to manipulate financial results; management bias in accounting estimates; and in appropriate treatment of significant transactions outside of the normal course of business.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to UK Corporation tax and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries to manipulate financial results and management bias in accounting estimates.
 Audit procedures performed by the engagement team included:

-- Discussions with management in respect of any known or suspected instances of non compliance with laws and regulation and any fraud matters; - Challenging assumptions and judgements made by management for evidence of bias in determining significant account estimates including those related to long-term contract accounting: - Identifying and testing unusual journal entries, in particular those posted with unusual account combinations such as those increasing revenue or those reducing expenditure; and - Gaining an understanding and testing any significant transactions outside of the normal course of business - · Reviewing minutes of meetings of those charged with governance
+- Discussions with management in respect of any known or suspected instances of non compliance with laws and regulations and any fraud matters; - Challenging assumptions and judgements made by management for evidence of bias in determining significant accounting estimates including those related to long-term contract accounting; - Identifying and testing unusual journal entries, in particular those posted with unusual account combinations such as those increasing revenue or those reducing expenditure; and - Reviewing minutes of meetings with those charged with governance